j-faria/authors/.github/ISSUE_TEMPLATE/new-author-template.md

 ---
-name: New author template
+name: New author
-about: 'Propose adding a new author (you) '
+about: 'Propose adding a new author (you?) '
 title: "[new author] "
 labels: enhancement
 assignees: j-faria
 ---

 - Name: